Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 signing.

 **INV-5 - Live manifests bind committee masters to signing keys.**
 The immutable roster names validator master identities.
-Live share production and admission use the manifest cache to map a concrete signing key to the master at its committee position.
-Missing or ambiguous attribution contributes no share.
+A local producer finds its position using its configured validator master key and signs with its configured current validation signing key.
+Every locally produced or remotely received share then passes the same admission path, where the live manifest cache must map that concrete signing key to the roster master at the claimed committee position.
+Missing, ambiguous, or mismatched attribution contributes no share.
 Manifests do not redefine the stored committee and are never read by accepted witness apply or historical replay.